pob3541/Dynamics2023/READMEv2.md

 ## Figure 4: Initial conditions predict subsequent dynamics and RT

-Load Figure4Data.mat from Dryad_Data.
-Open Figure4\plotFigure4.m.
+Open 'plotFigure4_5_7.m'.
+Load Figure4_5_7data.mat from DryadData.

 Running the following code will initialize the data to recreate all of the plots in Figure 4:
-> N = PMddynamics(M);
+> N30 = PMddynamics(M);
-> N.calcWinCoh(M);
+> N30.calcWinCoh(M);

 The following commands will plot all parts of Figure 4:

 4A & H
-> N.plotComponents
+> N30.plotComponents;

 4B
-> N.plotTrajectories('showPooled',1,'showGrid',0,'hideAxes',1);
+> N30.plotTrajectories('showPooled',1,'showGrid',0,'hideAxes',1);

 4C-G
-> N.plotKinet
+> N30.plotKinet

-- A sister plot to the average raw speed plot is included here.
-This sister plot shows how the raw firing rate speed changes over the course of the trial organized by RT bin.
-In short, it's the Euclidean distance between each adjacent time points, so how firing rate changes in state space over time.
-In essence, firing rates associated with faster RT bins move through state space faster than firing rates in slower RT bins [This plot is used to computer the average prestimulus speed in Fig 4G.]
+- A sister plot to the average raw speed plot is included (bottom right).
+This plot shows change in firing rate (Euclidean distance between adjacent time points) averaged across trials and within RT bins.
+Esentially, firing rates associated with faster RT bins move through state space faster than firing rates in slower RT bins.

-plotFigure4.m
+## Figure 5: Replicates main findings in Figure 4 using non-overlapping RT bins

+Open 'plotFigure4_5_7.m'.
+Load Figure4_5_7data.mat from DryadData.

+Running the following code will initialize the data to recreate all of the plots in Figure 5:
+> Nnon = PMddynamics(M,'useNonOverlapping',1);
+> Nnon.calcWinCoh(M);

+The following commands will plot all parts of Figure 5:

+5A
+> Nnon.plotTrajectories('showPooled',1,'showGrid',0, 'hideAxes',1);

+5B-E
+> Nnon.plotKinet;

+## Figure 6: Single-trial analysis and decoding
+Open 'plotFigure6.m'.
+Load regressions.mat from DryadData.

+Running the following code will initialize the data to recreate all of the plots in Figure 6.
+> D= PMddecoding(regressions)

+The following commands will plot all parts of Figure 6:

+6A
+>D.plotRTLFADS()

+6B
+>D.plotChoiceLFADS()

+6C & E
+>D.plotR2()

+6D & F
+>D.plotAcc()

 ## Sharing/Access information